 As a father, I want to leave an enduring legacy for my sons.
-I also want to give them words of wisdom for navigating life.
+I also want to give them words of wisdom and advice for navigating life.

-I began putting this list together in various places, but I began to realize that many services come and go, and I don’t want these to be lost.
+I’ve collected many wise sayings over the years and stored them in different places, but I began to realize that many services come and go, and I don’t want these to be lost.

-So, I decided to take the list and put it on my website, here forever until they are ready to read and comprehend what I am saying to them.
+So, I decided to take all of my wise words of encouragement and put it on my website, here forever until they are ready to read and comprehend what I am saying to them.

 To My Sons, Miles and Jude

 Your father loves you far more than you know.
 I want what is best for you both, and I want you to do great things in life.

 Many people say they want to do great things, but they are not equipped to do them.
 Far be it from me to leave you in that position.